-Christmas in the Czech Republic
+Christmas in Czechia / Czech Republic

-The main celebrations are on Christmas Eve.
+The main Christmas celebrations are on Christmas Eve.
 Some people fast during Christmas Eve in the hope that they will see a vision of 'the golden pig' appear on the wall before dinner!
 This is meant to be a sign of good luck!

 The Czech traditional Christmas dinner is eaten during the evening of Christmas Eve.
 The meal often consists of fish soup (made of carp), and fried carp with potato salad.

 Religious families also usually sing Christmas carols by the tree, and go to church either at midnight or on Christmas Day.